 Now, this isn’t a warning to stop wearing hair extensions all together.
 We suggest either braiding your hair down in cornrows and crocheting or sewing in the hair.
 If you want to wear braids, we suggest parting your hair into larger sections.
 The base of your braid should have a section of your natural hair that is hefty enough to take on the size braid you want to create with the extension.
 This will help keep your style longer, prevent tension on the scalp and keep your hair from breaking.

 Most of the naturals we spoke to with thin or thinning hair said wigs and clip-ins are the go-to.
 This was the favorite style among our MNHE naturals with thin natural hair.
 The great thing about wigs is they literally add zero tension or pull to your scalp.
 One thing we do caution naturals to be mindful of when applying a wig is to keep those edges under the cap if you can.
-Applying wig glue or strong hold gels may thin your hairline with overuse and improperly removing your wig.
+Applying wig glue or stronghold gels may thin your hairline with overuse and improperly removing your wig.
 It’s best to loosen the gel or wig glue around your edges with warm water before removing the wig.

 Clip-ins are another easy to wear style.
 We encourage any natural who wants to step their style game up, without needing tons of products, to give these a try.
 Clip-ins are perfect for thin or thinning hair.
 Not only does it add additional volume and length to your hair but they are easy to apply and don’t add a lot of tension to your scalp or hair.
 We suggest adding small horizontal cornrows throughout your hair to provide a base for the clip-ins to hold.
 This will also help keep your hair from snapping vs just adding the clip-in close to the scalp of your natural hair unbraided.

-So for the TL;DR for those with natural thin hair – moisturizing is the key to success.
+So for those with naturally thin hair – moisturizing is the key to success.
 If you focus on keeping your hair well conditioned and moisturized before styling you’re already on your way to keeping those tresses healthy and breakage-free.
 Next, you’ll want to try either braiding down your hair to wear protective styles.
 Braids, twists, locs and extensions can be sewn-in or crocheted into braided hair.
 You can also resort to wigs or clip-ins if you want zero tension on your hair and scalp.
 With all these options how will you style your natural hair?

 Have any other tips for MNHE, leave them in the comments.